joshuaabrookuk/7DFPS/README.md

 ### Feature List
 - Shock (Flying) Drone speed at 60%
 - Turret idle spin at 60%
-- Fall damage reduced (Survive single story drop unless jumping.)
+- Fall damage reduced (Survive single story drop unless jumping, this is based on velocity so you can still die if running)
 - All drone visibility range decreased to 75%
 - Increased ammount of bullets found in a pile
 - Always start with enough bullets to fill a magazine / chamber and possible extras (This feature relies on identifying base game weapons by thier components and would need changing for further mod support)
 - Increase Turret alert time before they start to shoot.
+- Gun Lock toggle is on by default in menu

 ### Posible Features to add
 - Turrets drop ammo?